brian-rose/atm-623/syllabus.md

 ### Reading and textbooks:

-The principal source will be my own lecture notes, which I will distribute to the class.
+The principal source will be my own lecture notes, which I will distribute to the class electronically.
 I will sometimes assign readings from papers and books.
 You may find this book useful (a copy will be on reserve at the Science Library):

 > K. McGuffie and A. Henderson-Sellers (2014), The Climate Modelling Primer (4th edition), Wiley Blackwell.